aws-deadline/deadline-cloud-for-maya/.github/PULL_REQUEST_TEMPLATE.md

 *delete text ending here*
 #### Integ test result
 *delete text starting here*
-If `src/` was modified or a file was added/removed, then update the integ tests and post the test results below *delete text ending here*
+If `src/` was modified or a file was added/removed, then update the integ tests and post the test results below.
+See DEVELOPMENT.md on additional instructions on running some, or all integ tests.
+*delete text ending here*
 #### Installer test result
 *delete text starting here*